 What is a “big idea” in advertising?

-In social media advertising, a big idea is a brand new idea, theme, or creative style.
+For social media ads, a big idea is a brand new idea, theme, or creative style.
 Generally, for every big idea, you should create 3-10 ads and launch them into one combined “big idea test.”
 This is also sometimes called research and development, or R&D, testing.

 How to create big ideas in paid social ads